 Wednesday, March 25, 2020

-Migrate WebApp from GitHub to Azure Cloud - Build Pipelines in Azure DevOps to migrate WebApp from GitHub to Azure Cloud
+Migrate WebApp from GitHub to Azure Cloud - Build Pipelines in Azure DevOps to migrate WebApp from GitHub to Azure Cloud | How to create Azure Classic pipeline in Azure DevOps?

-We are going to migrate application from GitHub to Azure Cloud using Azure Pipelines offered from Azure DevOps.
+We are going to migrate application from GitHub to Azure Cloud using Azure Classic Pipelines offered from Azure DevOps.

 Building pipelines in Azure DevOps is really easy, you can migrate your web application code from any where into Azure Cloud by using Azure pipelines.